devkilyungi/minigrep/README.md

 ## Features

 - Search for text patterns in files with highlighted matches
+- Support for regex patterns automatically in text pattern
 - Support for case-sensitive and case-insensitive searches
 - Multiple file search capability
 - Context display options (before, after, or both)